canonical-web-and-design/practices/project-structure/standard-interfaces.md

 Our standard script names:

-- `start`: The standard entrypoint for local development.
+- `start` (required): The standard entrypoint for local development.
 It should run any required watchers for rebuilding files as they change, and run any local development servers etc..
   - E.g.: `concurrently 'yarn run watch' 'yarn run serve'`
-- `build`: Build all the required assets for the project to be published.
+- `build`: Manually build any required assets for the project to run.
 This may simply run a number of other scripts per filetype, e.g.:
   - `build-js`: Build the JavaScript files
   - `build-css`: Build any SCSS files etc. into CSS
 - `serve`: Run the a local webserver.
 This will typically use the same `./entrypoint` script as is used by the production Docker image (see below).